What are the Benefits of Implementing Occupational Medicine into Your Clinic?

 - The clinic would be able to provide secure access for the employers to view details of their employee’s work status, appointments, and health-related issues through an online portal

 - There are a number of software systems available that the clinic can utilize in creating and managing an efficient system of occupational medicine.
-By incorporating the software with the clinic’s EHR and IT system, the clinic can provide the following benefits for its associated clients:
+By incorporating the software with the clinic’s EHR software and IT system, the clinic can provide the following benefits for its associated clients:

 - Capturing health information and managing health records for the entire workforce of different employers (clients)